Julius261988/Milestone_1_python_batch_3/README.md

 Height: Meters

 The program will calculate your BMI and display your BMI category.
+The result is rounded to the nearest two decimal places for easier reading.

 ### BMI Range	Category

-Below 18.5	Underweight
+Below 18.49	Underweight

-18.6 – 24.9	Normal Weight
+18.6 – 24.99	Normal Weight

-25.0 – 29.9	Overweight
+25.0 – 29.99	Overweight

 30.0 and above	Obese